MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 # Build and test a containerized Python web app locally

 This article is part of a tutorial about how to containerize and deploy a containerized Python web app to Azure App Service.
 App Service enables you to run containerized web apps and deploy through continuous integration/continuous deployment (CI/CD) capabilities with Docker Hub, Azure Container Registry, and Visual Studio Team Services.
-In this part of the tutorial, you learn how to build and run the containerized Python web app locally. *This step is an optional and isn't required to deploy the sample apps to Azure.*
+In this part of the tutorial, you learn how to build and run the containerized Python web app locally. *This step is optional and isn't required to deploy the sample apps to Azure.*

 Running a Docker image locally in your development environment requires setup beyond deployment to Azure.
-Think of it as an investment that can make future development cycles quicker and easier, especially when you move beyond a sample app and you start to create your own web app.
+Think of it as an investment that can make future development cycles easier, especially when you move beyond a sample app and you start to create your own web apps.
 To deploy a sample app or other app that doesn't need modification, you can skip this step and move on to the next step in this tutorial.
-You can always return after deploying to Azure and work on these steps.
+You can always return after deploying to Azure and work through these steps.

-The service diagram shown in the Overview is shown below highlighting the components that this article deals with.
+The service diagram shown in the Overview is shown below highlighting the components that this article covers.

 :::image type="content" source="./media/tutorial-container-web-app/containerization-of-python-apps-run-local.png" alt-text="A screenshot of the Tutorial - Containerized Python App on Azure with local part highlighted." lightbox="./media/tutorial-container-web-app/containerization-of-python-apps-run-local.png":::

 ## 1. Build a Docker image

 If you're using one of the framework sample apps available for Django and Flask, you're set to go.
-If you're bringing your own sample app, make sure there's a *Dockerfile* in the root directory.
+If you're bringing your own sample app, take a look to see how the sample apps are set up, in particular the *Dockerfile* in the root directory.

 ### [VS Code](#tab/vscode-docker)

-These instructions require [Visual Studio Code](https://code.visualstudio.com/), the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) for VS Code, and [Docker](https://docs.docker.com/get-docker/).
+These instructions require [Visual Studio Code](https://code.visualstudio.com/) and the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker).

 | Instructions    | Screenshot |
 |:----------------|-----------:|